codeSessionsP2/masimapage/README.md

 # A Static Landing Page
 This is the source of the static landing page [masima.rocks](http://masima.rocks).

 For development workflow gulp, sass and browser-sync is used.
-An automated deployment to gh-pages can easily be achived by using the [travis ci](https://travis-ci.org).
-So local development and testing is mostly automated as well as staging with gh-pages & travis.
+Rapid deployment to gh-pages can easily be achived manually using gulp or automated by the [travis ci](https://travis-ci.org).
+Local development and testing is mostly automated as well as gh-pages staging.

 # Devel Dependencies
 [![Build Status](https://travis-ci.org/mxklb/masimapage.svg?branch=master)](https://travis-ci.org/mxklb/masimapage) [![devDependency Status](https://david-dm.org/mxklb/masimapage/dev-status.svg)](https://david-dm.org/mxklb/masimapage#info=devDependencies)